-While we can't know for sure whether Buffett is about to buy Hewlett-Packard (NYS: HPQ) -- he hasn't specifically mentioned anything about it to me -- we can discover whether it's the sort of stock that might interest him.
-Answering that question could also inform whether it's a stock that should interest us.
+We can't know for sure whether Buffett is about to buy Hewlett-Packard (NYS: HPQ) -- he hasn't specifically mentioned anything about it to me -- but we can discover whether it's the sort of stock that might interest him.
+Answering that question could also reveal whether it's a stock that should interest us.

 In his most recent 10-K, Buffett lays out the qualities he looks for in an investment.
 In addition to adequate size, proven management, and a reasonable valuation, he demands: